Snitcher/elasticscale_php_template/README.md

 Benefits:

-* No need to manually run `docker compose exec ...` to enter the container.
+* No need to manually run `docker compose exec ...` to enter the PHP-FPM container.
 * Pre-configured PHP, Composer, and AWS CLI environment.

 ---